Taming-the-BEAST/Prior-selection/README.md

 > Navigate to the **Site Model** panel, where we can choose the model of nucleotide evolution that we want to assume to underly our dataset.
 >

 Our dataset is made of nucleotide sequences.
 There are four models of nucleotide evolution available in BEAST2: JC69, HKY, TN93 and GTR.
-Most of these models were discussed in the lecture on substitution models.
-Remember that the JC69 model was the simplest evolutionary model.
-All the substitutions are assumed to happen with the same rate and all the bases are assumed to have identical frequencies, i.e. each base A, C, G and T is assumed to have equilibrium frequency of 0.25.
+JC69 model is the simplest evolutionary model.
+All the substitutions are assumed to happen with the same rate and all the bases are assumed to have identical frequencies, i.e. each base A, C, G and T is assumed to have an equilibrium frequency of 0.25.
 In HKY model, the rate of transitions A {% eqinline \leftrightarrow %} G and C {% eqinline \leftrightarrow %} T is allowed to be different from the rate of transversions A {% eqinline \leftrightarrow %} C, G {% eqinline \leftrightarrow %} T. Furthermore, the frequency of each base can be either "Estimated", "Empirical" or "All Equal".
 When we set the frequencies to "Estimated", the frequency of each base will be co-estimated as a parameter during the BEAST run.
 If we use "Empirical", base frequencies will be set to the frequencies of each base found in the alignment.
 Finally, if set to "All Equal", the base frequencies will be set to 0.25.
 The TN93 model is slightly more complicated than HKY, by allowing for different rates of A {% eqinline \leftrightarrow %} G and C {% eqinline \leftrightarrow %} T transitions.
-Finally, the GTR model is the most general model, with 10 parameters (and can be re-parameterized to only contain 9 parameters).
+Finally, the GTR model is the most general model and allows for different substitution rates between each pair of nucleotides as well as different base frequencies, resulting in a total of 9 free parameters.

 > **QUESTION: Which substitution model may be the most appropriate for our dataset and why?**